herringbonedev/notebooks/README.md

-# notebooks
+# Herringbone Notebooks

-Notebooks for interacting with Herringbone
+Here you will find a collection of notebooks to use for interacting with the various Herringbone components